ma5127a/MoonBuggyGUI/README.md

 CAMERA:
-This screen contains a panel with will display live feed from a camera connected using internet connection the internet ip address of the camera needs to be entered, this camera function has the characteristics of ONVIF Technology, it also used ozeki camera SDK and libraries downloaded from google and attached to the software. there are two buttons on the camera one to turn off the camera and discconect the live feed and one to enable the camera and re-establish the connection.
+This screen contains a panel with will display live feed from a camera connected using internet connection the internet ip address of the camera needs to be entered, this camera function has the characteristics of ONVIF Technology, it also used ozeki camera SDK and libraries downloaded from google and attached to the software. there are two buttons on the camera one to turn off the camera and discconect the live feed and one to enable the camera and re-establish the connection.the camera code has a custome made camera

 NETWORK
 The network section of the app will contain the network information if the camera is connected and the moonbuggy, the packet transmittion rate, the packet loss rate